jlibovicky/jlibovicky.github.io/_posts/2020-02-20-MT-Weekly-Multilingual-View-on-Unsupervised-MT.md

 This week, it will be the third time in recent weeks when I am going to review a paper that primarily focuses on unsupervised machine translation.
-The title of the paper is [A Multilingual View on Unsupervised Machine Translation](https://arxiv.org/pdf/2002.02955.pdf) and describes again work done at Google.
+The title of the paper is [A Multilingual View on Unsupervised Machine Translation](https://arxiv.org/pdf/2002.02955.pdf) and it describes again work done at Google.
 The paper presents a probabilistic formalism for unsupervised MT and using that formalism it shows how to use parallel data between two languages if you actually want to translate into a third one.

-I like this paper because it seems to me that it is an important step to what I see as one of the long-term goals of machine translation having a single large model that we will feed with all data available: bilingual, monolingual, multilingual, whatever we have, that will learn to translate between everything.
+I like this paper because it seems to me that it is an important step to what I see as one of the long-term goals of machine translation—having a single large model that we will feed with all data available: bilingual, monolingual, multilingual, whatever we have, that will learn to translate between all available pairs.
 For every low-resource language, there are certainly several high-resource languages the low-resource one can benefit from.
-For distant languages that seem to conceptualize the world significantly differently, there is a continuum of mutually related languages that allow mutual grounding of the concepts via more similar concept schemes.
+For distant languages that seem to conceptualize the world significantly differently, there is a continuum of mutually related languages that allow mutual grounding of the concepts via more similar conceptual schemes.

 Standard supervised machine translation is trained using a parallel corpus, a long list of sentence pairs which are mutual translation and this works pretty well if we have enough data.
-In addition to that, several interesting research directions deal with situations when you only have little available, different data that you actually want or no data at all.
+In addition to that, several interesting research directions deal with situations when we only have little available, different data that we actually want or no data at all.
 These are mainly:

 __Multilingual translation.__ In this case, we have parallel data for all languages, but for some of the languages, we have less data than for the